samsuh/2026-journal/README.md

 # 2026-journal

+## 7/11/26 - Saturday
+- Haircut 1130a
+- meet up w E for lunch ~1p
+- Observability meetup 6p
+- try to cycle in the morning

 ## 7/10/26 - Friday
 - DONE ~~gym set a~~ added a few accessory exercises for chest and triceps
 - figure out how to replace horn on motorcycle in detail